SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### Constructors/object creation

 Creating a new object via a constructor is done by the new operator in most languages, but not in Ruby or Python.
+TS calles things that can be used to create new things `newable`.

 A constructor is generally a callable unit and thus called with () Rust doesn't use any operator to create new Structs.
 In general, you use literals, some type provide a new() associated function.